darkosto0/Katana-ZERO-Weapons/README.md

 # Katana-ZERO-Weapons
 Terraria mod that aims to add all 7 katanas from Katana ZERO into Terraria as their own weapons.

-Currently only Sword of Masters is half-coded, slash works but the projectile doesn't.
+Items Added:
+Sword of Masters: Slash and Projectile deflection done, projectile doesn't work.
+ZERO's Katana: Everything Works